 Korean Traditional Massage

-A Korean Massage is typically a full body, deep tissue massage where the masseur uses fingers, the thumbs, and elbows to apply acupressure, stroking and kneading.
+A Korean Massage is typically a full body, deep tissue massage in which the massage therapist uses fingers, the thumbs, and elbows to apply acupressure, stroking, and kneading.
 Sometimes a treatment is combined with a Korean scrub, acupuncture, moxa, and/or herbal compress massage.

-The main goals of a Korean Massage are releasing muscle tensions, relaxing the nervous system, reducing pains, improving blood and lymph circulation, and balancing the Chi (Qi) energy flow in the body.
+The main goals and health benefits of Korean Massage are releasing muscle tensions, relaxing the nervous system, reducing pains, improving blood and lymph circulation, and balancing the Chi (Qi) energy flow in the body.

 Related Articles